cfrg/draft-irtf-cfrg-cryptography-specification/draft-sullivan-cryptography-specification.md

 * All valid but degenerate cases that result in error or early exit of an algorithm
 * Exceptions that can be reached by attacker-controlled inputs

 It is NOT necessary to include test vectors for cases that are statistically improbable to be triggered, even by attacker-controlled input, based on the underlying cryptographic assumptions.
 For example, if an error case is only reachable when an intermediate data point matches the pre-image of a hash value that was randomly generated, finding a test vector to trigger that case would require the ability to compute a hash pre-image, which is deemed unfeasible for sufficiently strong hash functions.
-Exceptional cases that don’t have test vectors should be explicitly noted in the algorithm description.
+Exceptional cases that don't have test vectors should be explicitly noted in the algorithm description.

 Lastly, specifications should provide references to machine-readable test vectors (e.g., in JSON format) that persist alongside the specification.
 This helps avoid possibly error-prone parsing in translating test vectors from a textual specification to test code inputs.